-When you’re paid below average, we deposit money into your current account to make up the difference.
+When you’re paid below average (because you worked fewer hours, took time off, etc), we deposit money into your current account to make up the difference.

 A repayment is due only when you're paid above average.
 Moreover, the repayment is taken only from the amount of pay that’s above average.
 If there’s anything left to repay, this gets rolled over to your next pay.

 The top-ups smooth out your pay.
 You no longer have to deal with drastic reductions in pay.

 The top-ups give you predictable, reliable pay.
 This allows you to budget with confidence for everyday expenses.

 The top-ups prop up your income when you take time off to get over a cold or to relax on holiday.

 The top-ups are interest free.
 We’re the alternative to payday loans, overdrafts and credit cards.

 You keep receiving top-ups so long as you make repayments and stay in the credit limit.